devcontainers/spec/proposals/features-library.md

 │   │   └── ...
 ```

+The packaging step recursively copies the contents of the `utils` folder into the resulting archive.
+Additionally, the `company-welcome-message.txt` is packaged and distributed with the Feature.

 Note that the `images` folder is not included in the packaged Feature.
 This is because the `images` folder is not included in the `include` property of the `devcontainer-feature.json` file.

+#### Using an included script in a Feature

 The following example shows how a Feature could include a `utils` folder that contains a `common.sh` file.